 Ginger tea should be made in the following proportion: 1 inch (2 cm) of fresh ginger in 6.8 oz (200 mL) of water or 1 tablespoon of ground ginger for each ¼ gal (1 liter) of water.

-Put the ingredients in a saucepan and boil for about 8 to 10 minutes.
-Take the pan off the heat, cover it and wait until it cools.
+Put the ingredients in a pot and boil for about 8 to 10 minutes.
+Take the pot off heat, cover it and wait until it cools.
 Then strain and drink.

 How to drink it